draganmpls/homebridge-se-flair/README.md

 npm run auth-helper
 ```
 If `refreshToken` is omitted from your config, the plugin will also trigger this browser flow on the first launch and store the token automatically.
+If no browser window appears, copy the authorization link from the logs and open it manually.

 ### Python helper scripts
 The optional `vent_status.py` script reads credentials from the environment variables `FLAIR_CLIENT_ID` and `FLAIR_CLIENT_SECRET` before accessing the API.